-This is basically fueled due to fast fashion.
+This is further increased due to fast fashion.

 Along with chemicals, the fashion industry also uses an intense amount of water, from the start of the process to even the stages of home washing.
-This high number reality can be seen through the fact that; to make one cotton t-shirt today uses up 2,700 gallons of fresh water.
+This high number of reality can be seen through the fact that; to make one cotton t-shirt today uses up 2,700 gallons of freshwater.

-This brings us to our 8 reasons as to why we believe going ahead Sustainability is our future.
+This brings us to our eight reasons as to why we believe going ahead.
+Sustainability is our future.

 1. SAVING OUR NATURAL RESOURCES

 A study from 2015 shows that 97% of what goes into making clothes are new resources, with only 3% of it being recycled materials.
 This adds up to an annual resource input of 98 million tons – including oil to produce synthetic fibres, fertilisers to grow cotton and an endless list of chemicals needed to dye & finish fabric.

 2. REDUCING CARBON FOOTPRINT